-Fill your water bottles your bottles in the morning before you leave for your hike.
+Fill your water bottles with boiling water in the morning before you leave for your hike.
 An electric kettle makes this an easy process and is much faster than trying to boil water on a stove.
 You may also want to add a sweetener to your water to make it more drinkable.
 I like using herb tea because it makes cleanup so easy, but some people also use electrolyte drinks.
 Just remember that it has to be palatable if it’s hot.

 Keep Your Bottle Upside Down

 When you put a bottle in an insulated sleeve, store it upside down.
 This will prevent the cap and threads from freezing shut.
-The bottles stored inside your backpack can remain upright if they’re surrounded by warm clothes.
-This also helps ensure that the contents don’t leak in your pack.
+The bottles stored inside your backpack can remain upright if they’re surrounded by warm clothes, although I also wrap mine in plastic bags to prevent a catastrophic leak.